 Halfway between Grantown-on-Spey and the Boat of Garten is the multi-award winning Speyside Heather Garden and Visitor Centre at Skye of Curr, Dulnain Bridge.
 See over 300 varieties of heather in the garden, visit the exhibition on the many uses of the plant, buy some to take home, shop for crafts, jewellery, clothes, garden produce.
 Restaurant (the famous Scottish Clootie Dumpling pudding is a speciality here).
 Open daily from 1 March to 31 October.
-Slightly reduced opening times during the winter.
-Telephone 01479 851 359 / fax: 01479 851 369.
-Visited by 80,000 people a year.
+Reduced opening times during the winter.
+Telephone 01479 851 359.

 Located on the B970 road between Grantown-on-Spey and Nethy Bridge, Revack Lodge was built as a shooting lodge some time around 1860.
 Today you can visit parts of the 15,000-acre estate where there are nature trails, adventure playground, plant centre and garden (orchids a speciality), restaurant and gift shop.
 Open all year from 10 am to 6 pm.
 Free entry apparently.
 Coaches by appointment only.
 Tel: 01479 872 234 / Fax: 01479 872 722.